Dow Jones & Company: Consumer media

 Its flagship publication, The Wall Street Journal, is a daily newspaper in print and online covering business, financial national and international news and issues around the globe.
 It began publishing on July 8, 1889.
 There are 12 versions of the Journal in nine languages, including English, Chinese, Japanese, German, Spanish, Portuguese, Malay, Turkish and Korean.
-The Journal holds 35 Pulitzer Prizes for outstanding journalism.
+The Journal has won 35 Pulitzer Prizes for outstanding journalism.

 Other consumer-oriented publications of Dow Jones include Barron's Magazine, a weekly overview of the world economy and markets, MarketWatch, an online financial news site, and Investor's Business Daily, a newspaper and website covering the stock market, international business, finance and economics.
 Financial News provides news on investment banking, securities, and asset management.
 BigCharts, provided by MarketWatch's Virtual Stock Exchange Games, includes stock charts, screeners, interactive charting, and research tools.
 Professor Journal is a "Journal" in education program for professors to integrate into curriculum.

 In 2017, Dow Jones launched Moneyish, a lifestyle and personal finance website aimed at millennial readers.

 Dow Jones also published Heat Street, an online news and opinion website launched in February 2016 that was later folded into MarketWatch.

 The monthly journal Far Eastern Economic Review closed in September 2009.